nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/getting_list_length.md

     is at index 0, the second is at index 1, the third element is at index 2, and so on.

-    This means that the last element of the list (10) is at index `length -1`, or index 9, which is where we want our loop to terminate. :wink:
+    This means that the last element of the list (10) is at index `length-1`, or index 9, which is where we want our loop to terminate. :wink:

 In the next section, we will replace our "print" function with an "open file"